spryker/spryker-docs/docs/scos/user/back-office-user-guides/202108.0/merchandising/discount/managing-discounts.md

 To edit a discount, do the following:
 1. On the **Overview of Discounts** page, click **Edit** in the _Actions_ column.
 2. Update the attributes and click **Save**.

 {% info_block infoBox %}

-To find out more information about the attributes that you see on the *Edit Discount* page, in the Creating a voucher guides, see the [Reference information: Creating a voucher](/docs/scos/user/back-office-user-guides/{{page.version}}/merchandising/discount/creating-vouchers.html#reference-information--creating-a-voucher).
+To find out more information about the attributes that you see on the *Edit Discount* page, in the Creating a voucher guides, see the [Reference information: Creating a voucher](/docs/scos/user/back-office-user-guides/{{page.version}}/merchandising/discount/creating-vouchers.html#reference-information--creating-a-voucher) section.

-{% endinfo_block %} section.
+{% endinfo_block %}

 ## Viewing a discount